The left-back position is one of the most important positions in football. In this article, we will look at the best left-backs in the world in 2024.

 It is no wonder he is also sometimes deployed as a winger and even as a midfielder.

-The Canadian already has 3 assists in 4 appearances for Bayern Munich this season.
+The Canadian already has managed 1 goal and 4 assists in 27 appearances for Bayern Munich this season.
 He has the potential to become one of the greatest left-backs in football history.

 3. Andy Robertson